Stencyl/stencylpedia/chapter-10/mobile-optimize.md

 If you must have many objects on-screen, consider using [Images](http://www.stencyl.com/help/view/image-api) in place of full actors.
 Images are quasi-actors that do not make use of the physics engine - this improves performance if you don't need them to register collisions.

-## Tip #3 - Don’t load in all atlases at once - use only what you need.
+## Tip #3 - Don't load in all atlases at once - use only what you need.

 Stencyl stores its graphics inside **atlases**, which lets you control which graphics are loaded into memory.

 **By default, Stencyl loads every atlas at the start of the game**.
-If you don’t need all of those graphics right away, this can be wasteful since those graphics sit in memory, and high memory usage can degrade performance.
+If you don't need all of those graphics right away, this can be wasteful since those graphics sit in memory, and high memory usage can degrade performance.

-Instead, it’s better to only load what you need.
+Instead, it's better to only load what you need.
 Read our [Atlases article](http://www.stencyl.com/help/view/mobile-atlases/) for more details.

 ## Tip #4 - Performance only matters on the actual device.